portals-project/portals/README.md

   7. Submit a pull-request (include a reference to the issue).
   8. After review and approval (LGTM) the pull-request will be merged.

-# Portals Legacy
-To find the old repo look through the branches for [!old-dump](https://github.com/jonasspenger/portals/tree/!old-dump), and for [legacy](https://github.com/jonasspenger/portals/tree/legacy).

 ## Design Documents
-To find out more about Portals and the programming model, please visit the [Portals-Meta](https://github.com/jonasspenger/portals-meta) page.
+To find out more about Portals and the programming model, please visit the [Portals-Meta](https://github.com/portals-project/portals-meta) page.
 There you will find a walkthrough through the model.